1951–52 Minneapolis Lakers season

 The 1951–52 Minneapolis Lakers season was the fourth season for the franchise in the National Basketball Association (NBA).
 The NBA widened the foul lane before the 1951–52 season in an attempt to slow down George Mikan.
 Despite the change, it had little effect on Mikan.
 He still averaged 23.8 points per game, although he lost the scoring title to Paul Arizin, from the Philadelphia Warriors.

 The Lakers went into the campaign with essentially the same lineup.
 Rochester took first place in the Western Division by a game, but the Lakers ousted the Royals in four games in the division finals.
 The NBA Finals would have the Lakers oppose the New York Knickerbockers.

 Games 3 and 4 of the Finals were played at the 69th Regiment Armory instead of at Madison Square Garden.
-This was because the circus was in town.
-The teams split those games, and Games 5 and 6 as well.
+This was because of a famous circus being in town at the time.
+The teams split those games, as well as Games 5 and 6.
 Game 7 was dominated by Minneapolis.
 The Lakers pounded out an 82–65 win, at home, to claim their third NBA crown in their first four seasons.
+HoopsHype later ranked this squad as the team with the 14th easiest route to the NBA Finals championship.